ManiPolipogu15/AI-Powered-Chatbot-Image-Captioning/README.md

 AI-powered text and image interaction.
 Specifically, it integrates Google's Gemini Pro models for both text and image processing, allowing users to interact with an AI system for tasks like chat-based conversations and image captioning.

-Project: "Manik AI - AI-Powered Chatbot & Image Captioning" AI Chatbot (Text-Based Interaction):
+Project: "AI - AI-Powered Chatbot & Image Captioning" AI Chatbot (Text-Based Interaction):

 Purpose: Users can ask questions to the AI and receive text-based responses.